Silvia-Mayo/musical-review-setlist-generator/README.md

 Users: Any director or participant in a musical review looking to craft a show.
 A general background in musical theater or understanding of the content is helpful to comprehend the results.
 Access to sheet music and musicians or instrumentals is often fundamental for putting together a show, but not strictly necessary to benefit from the software.

-Stakeholders: Sheet music distributors, composers/lyricists, artistic directors, audiences, or anyone who is concerned with locating appropiate songs.
+Stakeholders: Sheet music distributors, composers/lyricists, artistic directors, audiences, musical theater programs or schools, and voice coaches are just some of the people who could concern themselves with this product.
+More generally, this could be helpful for anyone who is regularly searching for the appropriate music, whether this be for the user themselves, or for a customer providing this service for another population.

-Customers: Musical theater programs or schools, voice coaches, composers/lyricists, directors, or anyone else who is looking to either use or provide this product.